-But first, you’ll want to sand down the old surface and make sure it’s completely clean before applying any primer.
+But first, you’ll want to sand down the old surface and ensure it’s completely clean before applying any primer.

-When picking the primer, you’ll want to choose a high-quality version and not the cheapest possible option available.
+When picking the primer, you’ll want to choose a high-quality version, not the cheapest possible option.

 Find one with a high level of titanium dioxide as that’s the actual component doing the work to block out the original color.